How to Handle Rejection

 Practice Makes Perfect

 Once you have faced rejection and digested the feedback, use this as part of your preparation for your next interview.
-I often meet candidates time and time again to go through interview prep and help them to develop their interview techniques by incorporating the feedback they’ve received.
+We often meet candidates time and time again to go through interview prep and help them to develop their interview techniques by incorporating the feedback they’ve received.
 It can be a long journey, so always take advantage of help offered, experiences shared, and good sources of information.
 Best of luck!

 - Sarah Brown, Principal Consultant at Eden Scott